YaohaoYue-79/local-spd-structure-field-detection/README.md

 ## Status

-This repository is under preparation for manuscript submission.
-Some filenames retain internal development labels for traceability; the public scene name used in the manuscript is **Main structured-locality detection scene**.
+This repository serves as the public reproducibility package for the submitted manuscript.
+Some filenames retain internal development labels for traceability; the public scene name used in the manuscript is Main structured-locality detection scene.